LockdownRP-PZ/Rulebook/README.md

 - You may only steal from a player or faction once in a 72 (real-life) hour period.

+### 3.6 Do not steal from a player while they are at an event.

+- Safehouse and vehicle claims are protected during events.
+- If a player is at an event, they cannot be stolen from in any capacity.

-### 3.6 Leave a clue
+### 3.7 Leave a clue

 - When a player has stolen from another player, whether at their base, their vehicle, or elsewhere, they must leave a clue behind give the victim a lead on the culprit.
-- Clues are done in the form of a note and/or items.
-- Some examples of this could be "*A torn piece of leather with a biker patch was left at the scene of the crime.
-Some black hair dye could be seen splashed on the walls.*"
-- "*A torn piece of denim clothing has been left at the scene with red hair dye splattered over the clothing piece*."

-- This rule exists to make sure players roleplay any criminal interaction that has taken place.
+- This rule exists to ensure players roleplay criminal interactions.
 We are a story driven server, and thefts are expected to result in roleplay.
+- Clues may be done in the form of a written note and/or items.
+- Leave stronger clues for larger thefts.
+- Clue examples:
+  - *A torn piece of leather with a Legion MC biker patch is bunched up on the floor near the crates.
+Some black hair dye could be seen splashed on the walls.*
+  - *A lock of bright red hair has been left behind at the scene.*
+  - *Mud has been tracked into the room by large military boots.
+From the deep prints, it’s easy to tell the boots were in a tall men’s size.*
+  - *There’s a handprint in the dust on the left wall.
+The handprint is small and thin.*
+  - *Fresh blood lines the edge of the bucket.
+With the right equipment, you could identify the blood type as A-.*

-### 3.5 Report your theft by opening a support ticket.
+### 3.8 Report your theft by opening a support ticket.

 - Open a support ticket and describe the theft.
 Include the following, using screenshots and/or text:
   - The list of items stolen